benefits of sports for students

 Whether students play competitively or recreationally, participating in sports during college can provide a range of personal and social benefits.

 Despite these benefits, it’s natural for students and parents to have concerns about the commitment that college sports require.
-Many concerned parents and students alike are worried about the time commitment required to participate in sports and how that will affect their ability to juggle their classes, homework, and other responsibilities.
-The question, ‘How do sports help students academically?’ is often voiced during student orientations and visits.
+Many concerned parents and students alike are worried about the time commitment required to participate in sports and how that will affect their ability to balance their classes, homework, and other responsibilities.
+We hear the same concern at almost every new student orientation: ‘How do sports help students academically?’

-People, especially if they haven’t played sports before, often don’t realize that playing sports provides many benefits and positive effects on academic and overall well-being.
+People, especially those who haven’t played sports before, often don’t realize that playing sports provides many benefits and positive effects on academic and overall well-being.

 Exercise of any kind can increase blood flow to the brain, which helps the body build more connections between nerves.
 Moreover, by strengthening these connections, individuals see increased concentration, enhanced memory, stimulated creativity, and better-developed problem-solving skills.